DelRosal/IMEC/README.md

 Santiago Vera Espinoza A01641585

+## Running the Robot Language Compiler ##

+After downloading the repository, run the following command:

 ## Deliverable I: Basic CPU ##

 Fine Automata implementation and Python CPU Simulator.
 Description of the problematic and expected results.